adi10197/adi10197.github.io/_posts/2020-04-10-garbage-collection-102.md

 2. Discussions with peers and Senior Devs @ Amazon.

 Honestly, a whole bunch of Googling ending up in sites I don't remember helped a lot too.

+I really hope this helped.
+Garbage collection is an enigma, and I'm myself in no way an expert.
+Reading about this is really fun, and I thought I'd share the essentials of what I've learnt. :)